Tooine/BML_project/README.md

-# BML_projectPractical Bayesian Optimization of Machine Learning Algorithms
+# BML Project: Practical Bayesian Optimization of Machine Learning Algorithms

 This project is an implementation of the following paper : *Practical Bayesian Optimization of Machine Learning Algorithms* by J. Snoek, H. Larochelle & R.P.
 Adams